-- If we are plagued by fantasies day and night and can find no peace, and none of the tools above were able to help us. - And especially if the addiction is harming the lives of others or causing us to act in illegal or harmful ways.
+- If we are plagued by fantasies day and night and can find no peace, and none of the tools above were able to help us. - If the addiction is harming the lives of others or causing us to act in illegal or harmful ways.

 In such cases, there are medications or shots that can reduce our sexual drive to the point of chemical castration.
-If the addiction is harming the lives of others, this should be done as soon as possible - before the next victim is claimed.
-We will need to be evaluated by experts in this field before these procedures can be carried out.
+If the addiction is harming the lives of others, this should be done as soon as possible carried out.
 Usually the drive can be brought down to zero over a period of a few months by receiving a special shot once a month.